brycie-boy/quartz/content/Avoiding cues to deal with addiction can lead to further stressors.md

 ## Avoiding cues to deal with addiction can lead to further stressors

-Avoiding cues might help prevent people from being triggered, but didn’t directly target the core habit loop.
+Avoiding [operant conditioning](Operant%20conditioning.md) cues might help prevent people from being triggered, but does not directly target the core [habit](Habit.md) loop.
 For example, staying away from friends who smoke can be helpful.
-Yet if getting yelled at by the boss triggered someone to smoke, avoiding the boss might lead to other stressors, such as unemployment.
+Yet if getting yelled at by the boss triggered someone to smoke, avoiding the boss might lead to other [stressor](Stressor.md)s, such as unemployment.
 This is one reason why traditional methods of behavior change usually fail.

 ---